react-native-webrtc/react-native-webrtc-web-shim/README.md

 #### RTCView

 When displaying the `RTCView` component, pass it the `stream` object as a prop instead of `streamURL`.
+On Web, this component renders an HTML5 video tag.

 ```javascript
 <RTCView